uvasoftware/scanii-php/README.md

 More advanced usage examples can be found [here](https://github.com/uvasoftware/scanii-php/blob/master/tests/Scanii/ScaniiClientTest.php)

-General documentation on scanii can be found [here](http://docs.scanii.com)
+More general documentation on scanii can be found [here](http://docs.scanii.com)

-This library supports PHP 7.3 and above.
+This library supports PHP 7.4 and above.